 ITEM DETAILS REQUIRES TESTING?
 COMMENTS

 Ties Tie linings often contain wool.
 Therefore, linen ties always need testing.
 Polyester ties with a textured surface may also contain linen in the fabric.

-Silk ties are generally free of shatnez, except those from Spain, E.E.C., Italy or U.S.A, that could have a wool/ linen blend in their inner lining.
+Silk ties are generally free of shatnez, exc ept those from Spain, E.E.C. or

+Italy that could have a wool/ linen blend i n their inner lining.

 Towels Do not require testing.

-Trousers/slacks When bringing a suit to the Shatnez Laboratory, make sure to bring the pants too.
-Shatnez has sometimes been found only in the pants & not in the Jacket.
-All trousers made of wool or linen should be tested.
-Any trousers that have a linen-look fabric should be checked.
+Trousers/slacks All trousers made of wool or Any trousers that have a

+linen should be tested. linen-look fabric should be checked.

 Tuxedos Require testing.
 If one is unable to have a tuxedo tested, a local shatnez laboratory should be consulted.

 Undergarments Do not require testing.

-Upholstery fabric Usually made of synthetic or cotton materials.
-If made with wool or linen, the fabric should be tested (see couches).
+Upholstery fabric Usually made of synthetic or cotton If made with wool or linen, the

+materials. fabric should be tested (see

+couches).

-Vests/waistcoats (men's/women's) Require testing if made of wool or linen.
+Vests/waistcoats Require testing if made of

+(men's/women's) wool or linen.

 Wigs Do not require testing.

 Yarmalkas Do not require testing.

 Yarns - see Knitting yarns